Rabios/Rabios/README.md

 Hi,My name's Rabia Alhaffar,16 years old,From syria

 ## What do you work?
-A game developer at most times and loves to make fun when there is way to make it!
+Indie game developer,Loves to make fun when there is way to make it!

 I also work as web developer,I rarely develop softwares when it comes to do some stuff!